How does the 2001/14/EC differ from the Machinery Directive?

 The technical documentation shall contain at least the following information:

-• The name and address of the manufacturer or his authorised representative established in the Community
+- The name and address of the manufacturer or his authorized representative established in the Community

 How are devices or machines verified according to the Outdoor Directive for CE marking?